medz/flutter-arcade-ui/docs/widgets/borders/gliding-glow-box.md

-A smooth gliding glow effect that creates animated light spots moving along the top and bottom edges of a container.
+A smooth gliding glow ring that orbits the container edges.
 Perfect for highlighting buttons, cards, or any interactive elements.

 ## Preview